 Bacon in the New World

-Queen Isabella sent eight pigs to Cuba with Christopher Columbus, but the National Pork Board credits Hernando de Soto as the "father of the American Pork Industry."
+Queen Isabella sent eight pigs to Cuba with Christopher Columbus, but the National Pork Board credits Spanish explorer Hernando de Soto as the "father of the American Pork Industry."
 He brought 13 pigs to the shores of the New World in 1539; within three years his herd had grown to 700.
 Native Americans reportedly fell in love with the flavor and readily accepted pigs and pork products as peace offerings.
 By 1653, a rapidly expanding, free-roaming and unruly swine population nearly thwarted Dutch construction of a wall on Manhattan Island meant to keep the British and Native Americans out of New Amsterdam.
 The site later became known as Wall Street.
 Pigs continued to run wild in New York City into the 19th century.

 Bacon on the Modern Table

 In a health-conscious age, you might expect to find fatty bacon low on the list of preferred foods.
 But Americans are eating more pork now than they have in decades—and as anyone who dabbles in pork belly commodities can tell you, bacon can singlehandedly boost the pork market.
-Americans consume 70 percent of their bacon with breakfast.
-But the crispy, salty meat also stars as a sandwich ingredient and a favorite of chefs in fine dining establishments, so that bacon shortages have at times caused prices to soar.
+Americans eat 70 percent of their bacon with breakfast, but the crispy, salty meat also stars as a sandwich ingredient and a favorite of chefs in fine dining establishments— causing bacon shortages and price hikes at times.
 Still, bacon remains a bargain when it comes to adding flavor.
-Bacon aficionados enjoy the cured meat in both classic dishes such as chowders and adventurous concoctions ranging from bacon ice cream to chocolate-covered bacon to bacon jam.
+Bacon aficionados enjoy the cured meat in everything from classic dishes like chowders to more adventurous concoctions such as bacon ice cream, chocolate-covered bacon, and bacon jam.
 With low-sodium and lean varieties available, even a dieter can partake in moderation.